LogoLogo

 Overview

-Every user in SUSE Observability needs to have a subject and a set of permissions assigned; this combination is called a role.
+Every user in SUSE Observability needs to have a subject and a set of assigned; this combination is called a role.
 A role describes a group of users that can access a specific data set.
 SUSE Observability ships with a set of predefined roles and you can also create roles to match your needs.

 Predefined roles